Semantic Edge Detection with Diverse Deep Supervision: Related Work

 Yu \etal \shortcite{yu2017casenet} proposed a novel network, CASENet, which has pushed SED performance to a new state-of-the-art.
 In their architecture, low-level features are only used to augment top classifications.
-After several failed experiments, they reported that deep supervision on the bottom sides of the lower layers \textit{is unnecessary} for SED.
+After several failed experiments, they reported that \revise{imposing deep supervision at bottom sides} \textit{is unnecessary} for SED.
 More recently, Yu \etal \shortcite{yu2018simultaneous} introduced a new training approach, SEAL, to train CASENet \cite{yu2017casenet}.
-This approach can simultaneously align ground truth edges and learn semantic edge detectors.
-However, the training of SEAL is very time-consuming due to the heavy CPU computation load, \ie, over 16 days to train CASENet on the SBD dataset \cite{hariharan2011semantic}, although we have used a powerful CPU (Intel Xeon(R) CPU E5-2683 v3 @ 2.00GHz $\times$ 56). \revise{Hu \etal \shortcite{hu2019dynamic} proposed a novel dynamic feature fusion (DFF) strategy to assign different fusion weights for different input images and locations adptively in the fusion of multi-scale DCNN features.
+This approach can simultaneously align ground-truth edges and learn semantic edge detectors. \revise{However, the training of SEAL is very time-consuming due to the heavy CPU computation load.
+For example, it needs over 16 days to train CASENet on the SBD dataset \cite{hariharan2011semantic}, despite that we have used a powerful CPU (Intel Xeon(R) CPU E5-2683 v3 @ 2.00GHz $\times$ 56).} Hu \etal \shortcite{hu2019dynamic} proposed a novel dynamic feature fusion (DFF) strategy to assign different fusion weights for different input images and locations adptively in the fusion of multi-scale DCNN features.
 Acuna \etal \shortcite{acuna2019devil} focused on semantic thinning edge alignment learning (STEAL).
 They presented a simple new layer and loss to train CASENet \cite{yu2017casenet}, so that they can learn sharp and precise semantic boundaries.
-However, all above methods share the same distracted supervision paradox with CASENet.
-In this work, we aim to solve this paradox existing in the design of DCNN for SED, so our method is compatible with previous methods, including SEAL \cite{yu2018simultaneous}, DFF \cite{hu2019dynamic}, and STEAL \cite{acuna2019devil}.}
+However, all above methods give up applying deep supervision to bottom layers due to the distinct supervision targets in SED.
+In this work, we aim to solve this problem, so our method is compatible with previous methods, including SEAL \cite{yu2018simultaneous}, DFF \cite{hu2019dynamic}, and STEAL \cite{acuna2019devil}.